 As you might remember from the green card process, any past, present, or likely future receipt of certain public benefits can be a problem for would-be immigrants.
 The U.S. government can decide that someone is "inadmissible" (Section 212 of the Immigration and Nationality Act or I.N.A.) and therefore ineligible for LPR status if the person currently is—or is likely in the future to become—a "public charge."

 There is, however, no "public charge" bar to receiving naturalization in the United States.
+So unless you used fraud to claim public benefits, you should be alright; but keep reading for another issue that arises to do with public charge issues.

 Another issue to consider as an LPR in the United States is whether your use of public benefits could make you "deportable."
-This is a different legal concept from inadmissibility, in that it assumes you're already inside the U.S. (legally or not).
+This is a different legal concept from inadmissibility, in that it assumes you're already inside the United States (legally or not).
 An overreliance on public benefits could, in rare situations, put an LPR at risk of being declared a "public charge" by U.S. immigration authorities.

 U.S. immigration law states that anyone who becomes a public charge within five years after their date of entry to the U.S., for reasons that aren't demonstrated to have arisen since that entry, are deportable.
 (See I.N.A. § 237(a)(5).).
-But this is only enforced against people who were asked to repay public benefits they received, didn't, and were ordered by a court to pay.
+But this is enforced only against people who were asked to repay public benefits they received, didn't, and were ordered by a court to pay.

 For more information, see What Public Benefits Can a Green Card Holder Receive?.

-And if you have been in any such dispute with a government agency over receiving benefits, definitely see an immigration lawyer before applying to naturalize.
+And if you have actually been in any such dispute with a government agency over receiving benefits, definitely see an immigration lawyer before applying to naturalize.
 This could not only bar you from receiving citizenship on good moral character grounds, but result in your removal from the United States.

 If you have ever illegally received public benefits, or even owed but not paid back debts resulting from an overpayment of public benefits, this could cause USCIS to decide that you do not have "good moral character."
 And this, in turn, will result in a denial of your application for naturalization.